colors

 pal( current color, new color, 1 )

-This accesses the PICO-8 memory and sets the color palette to change.
-Do this to see the code below.
+to access the PICO-8 memory and set the color palette to change.
+Do this once somewhere before using pal

 poke( 0x5f2e, 1 )